Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Results

-\textbf{Selection Rate:} We ran experiments tracking whether the policies migrated from the policy gradient learners to the evolutionary population were selected or discarded during the subsequent selection process (Figure \ref{fig:selection}).
-Note that the expected selection rate if chosen at random is $0.1$ as $1$ policy is migrated into a population of $10$.
-In contrast, the selection rate for migrated policies is significantly higher across all benchmarks.
-This highlights the importance of MERL's integrative approach in combining the two optimization processes towards optimizing the team objective.
+\textbf{Conditional Selection Rate:} We ran experiments tracking whether the policies migrated from the policy gradient learners to the evolutionary population were selected or discarded during the subsequent selection process (Figure \ref{fig:selection}).
+Mathematically, this is equivalent to the conditional probability of selection ($sel$), given that the individual was a migrant this generation ($mig$), represented as $P (sel \mid mig)$.
+The expected selection rate $P (sel)$ under uniform random selection is $0.47$ (see Appendix B).
+Conditional selection rate above this baseline indicates that migration is a positive predictor for selection, and vice-versa.
+The conditional selection rate are distributed across both sides of this line, varying by task.
+The lowest selection rate is seen for Keep-away where evolution virtually discards all migrated individuals.
+This is consistent with the performance in Keep-Away (Figure \ref{fig:deception}b) where EA outperforms all other baselines while the policy-gradient methods struggle.

+Both of the predator-prey tasks have consistently high conditional selection rate, indicating positive information transfer from the policy-gradient to the evolutionary population throughout training.
+This is consistent with Figure \ref{fig:predator-prey} where MERL outperforms all other baselines.
+For a dynamic environment such as predator-prey where the prey is consistently adapting against the agents, such information transfer is crucial for sustaining success.
+For physical deception, as well as the rover domain, the evolutionary population initially benefits heavily from the migrating individuals (consistent with Figure \ref{fig:deception}(a)).
+However, as these information propagates through the population, the marginal benefit from migration wanes through the course of learning.
+This form of adaptive information transfer is a key characteristic within MERL, enabling it to integrate two optimization processes towards maximizing the team objective without being misguided erroneously by either.